Residential Status Under the Income Tax Act

-For NRIs, it can be quite a tricky thing to manage and comply with tax laws and regulations in different countries.
+For NRIs, it can be tricky to manage and comply with tax laws and regulations in different countries.
 Understandably, these regulations can sometimes be unclear and complex.
 Despite their ambiguity, one of the most crucial tax laws for any NRIs to be aware of is Section 6 of the Income Tax Act.
 This is because it deals with the residential status of a person for income tax purposes.

 Determining the residential status of an individual is crucial because it affects how their income is taxed in India.
 However, this is not to be confused with individual citizenship.
 Residential status is strictly restricted to determining an individual's tax liability.
 For instance, an individual who is a citizen of India may end up being a non-resident for a particular year.
 Likewise, a foreigner staying in India could end up being a resident of India for a particular year.